MarkusWandel/battery-tester/doc/manual.md

 The power adapter is directly attached.
 Otherwise plugging in the wrong type would burn out the Arduino.
 Its AVR328 chip runs directly off the power adapter's regulated 5V.
 ![Assembly Photo 10](pix/assembly10.jpg)

 Finally, the whole thing is enclosed in a crude wooden box to protect the wiring underneath.
+For now, no notch to access the USB connector.
+Firmware updates can be done through the 6-pin ISP connector just as well.
 ![Assembly Photo 11](pix/assembly11.jpg)

 ## What I Would Do Differently Next Time